Are Facial Fillers Permanent?

 • The density of the filler material used

-• The application area
+• The area of application

-• The person's metabolic rate
+• The individual's metabolic rate

 • The amount of filler applied

-Can Filler Be Dissolved?
+Can Filler be Dissolved?

 • Occurrence of an undesirable aesthetic result